ZwS/fvtt-mobile-improvements/README.md

 - Application window view
   - Full-view windows (ongoing)
     - Better dialogs
-  - Window selector improvements
+  - Window navigation improvements
+    - Performance
+      - don't do a full re-render on each window add/remove
     - Minimize all
     - Minimize button on app header
+    - Reorder the list?

+- Settings
+  - Individual settings for each feature (except for css)

-- Action bas improvements
+- Action bar improvements
   - Spacing and distribution
   - New list?

-- Some kind of toggle between window/map views
+- Some kind of toggle between app/scene views

 - Map interaction
   - Selection
   - Movement
   - Manual map controls (maybe)
-    - Alternative to getting working touch control - add pan-and-zoom controls
+    - Alternative to touch control; pan and zoom controls

 - System-specific
   - Responsive sheets